-Friday 9:00-10:20 (Section 1) Friday 10:30-11:50 (Section 2) Friday 3:00-4:20 (Section 3) Core Tutoring Program: Harris offers 10 hours of free tutoring for students enrolled in core classes.
-Students can get assistance with understanding statistical concepts, reinforcing computational rules, and with coding in Stata or R. Any questions should be directed to https://harrisStudentAffairs@uchicago.edu.
-Attendance and Zoom: The bulk of your learning will come from three sources: assigned readings, pre-recorded online lectures and slides, and in-class discussions of each lecture's material.
-When attending class via Zoom, students are expected to mute their microphones and activate their cameras when possible.
-When we are meeting in person, you will be required to attend the live discussions of each lecture's material that will cover additional examples, allow ample opportunity to ask questions and discuss big-picture topics.
+Friday 9:00-10:20 (Section 1) Keller 0021 Friday 10:30-11:50 (Section 2) Keller 0021 Core Tutoring Program: Harris offers 10 hours of free tutoring for students enrolled in core classes.
+Students can get assistance with understanding statistical concepts, reinforcing computational rules, and with coding in Stata or R. Any questions should be directed to HarrisStudentAffairs@uchicago.edu.
+Attendance: The bulk of your learning will come from three sources: assigned readings, prerecorded online lectures and slides, and in-class discussions of each lecture's material.
+You will be required to attend the live discussions of each lecture's material that will cover additional examples, allow ample opportunity to ask questions and discuss big-picture topics.
 Please attend only the section in which you are enrolled.
 We also encourage you to attend weekly discussion sessions led by the TAs, which will review content from that week's problem set.
-Assignments and Grading: The final grade for the course will be a function of eight quizzes (you will count your top 7) (25%), nine homework assignments (40%), a final exam on Monday or Tuesday, March 6 or 7 (30%), and class participation (5%).
+Assignments and Grading: The final grade for the course will be a function of eight quizzes (you will count your top 7) (25%), eight homework assignments (40%), a final exam on Wednesday, March 8 (30%), and class participation (5%).
 In accordance with student requests, I will be using anonymous grading.
 Thus, homework assignments and quizzes should have your student number on them, not your name.
 NOTE: I will be grading on an adjusted Harris Core curve, with a higher share of higher grades than the standard curve, since you are choosing an advanced course.
-Homework Assignments: The nine homework assignments will be due on Wednesday mornings (Monday during finals week) and will focus on the previous week's content.
+Homework Assignments: The nine homework assignments will be due on Wednesday mornings and will focus on the previous week's content.
 You are encouraged to form your own homework groups to share approaches (not answers), but each student must write up his/her answer set individually.
 You must also indicate at the top of your answer sheet the student numbers of those in the class you worked with.
-Write-ups that are materially similar between students will be regarded as cheating and receive zero credit.
+Write-ups that are materially similar between students or rely on answers from past years will be regarded as cheating and receive zero credit.
 If you have difficulty finding other students to work with, please send the TAs an email and we can help connect you with a group.
 Problem sets are due on the due date and late problem sets will not be accepted.
 We will review the previous problem set in each week's TA session.
 Quizzes: There will be eight timed in-class quizzes on Tuesdays.
 These quizzes will focus on material covered in the previous week's assigned readings, lecture slides recorded video lectures, and remote or in-class discussion, but will draw on earlier material as well.
 For example, the quiz on 1/10 will cover the recorded video lectures on the topics listed under Week 1.
 The quizzes will be in class and closed book, and cannot be discussed with anyone until after section 2 is over at 12:20pm.
-Harris Integrity Policy for Problem Sets Involving Programming Code: Academic dishonesty will not be tolerated.
+Harris Integrity Policy for Problem Sets Involving Programming Code:

+Academic dishonesty will not be tolerated.
 If you commit plagiarism, you may receive an F and be referred to the Area Disciplinary Committee.
 All work must be your own.
 Do not: